Boiler Parts and Spares

 Boiler services

 A regular boiler service should help prolong the life of your boiler and its parts.
 But you could be better off putting money aside in a cash Isa in the event of having to pay for boiler repairs, rather than signing up for an annual boiler service contract.
-Adrian's company charges £84 for a full boiler service.
+A typical boiler service costs between £70 and £90.

 If you want to find out more about boiler servicing, then find out which servicing contracts are rated the most highly by people who use them.
-See our .
+See our boiler servicing contract reviews.

 Repair or replace?